paulfurber/sdlsumo/README.md

 (http://github.com/stevedonovan/Penlight).
 He's a great Lua programmer and he lives in my town.
 What are the odds?

-(SDLSumo does not depend on Penlight - I just learned lots from reading it and using it.)
+(SDLSumo does not depend on Penlight - I just continue to learn lots from reading it and using it.)